rakshit-binary/perl-Quant-Framework/README.md

 # perl-Quant-Framework
-A framework of objects upon which to build Financial Quantitative Analysis code
+A framework of objects upon which to build Financial Derivatives Pricing code.

 This framework contains modules for different market data that will be needed to price a derivative contract.
 These market-data modules will need an instance of `Data::Chronicle::Reader` to read data from storage or `Data::Chronicle::Writer` to write data to storage.